jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 number of possible distinct attributes, which quickly becomes prohibitive if the number of attributes is large or subject to change over time.
-For example, attributes might encode the client's user agent ({{Section 10.1.5 of ?RFC9110}}), a value can vary widely and that changes over time.
+For example, attributes might encode the client's user agent ({{Section 10.1.5 of ?RFC9110}}), which has many possible values that tend to change over time.

-Mastic encodes the attribute and measurement with constant communication overhead such that, for an arbitrary sequence of attributes, the reports can be "queried" to reveal the aggregate for each attribute without learning the attribute or measurement of any client.
-We describe this mode of operation in
+Mastic encodes the attribute and measurement such that, for an arbitrary sequence of attributes, the reports can be "queried" to reveal the aggregate for each attribute without learning the attribute or measurement of any client.
-{{attribute-based-metrics}}.
+We describe this mode of operation in {{attribute-based-metrics}}.

 Finally, we describe two modes of operation for Mastic that admit useful performance and security trade-offs.